A(n?) HeXercise v0.0.6

 Primary: Still throws the same old hammers for twice the Mana, but the real star here is its newfangled close-range power — a blow so crushing it can damage or even kill surrounding enemies, nevermind the one who takes it.
 And it doesn't even consume Mana!
 But it does need it, so try to keep some of it handy at all times.

-Secondary: For four times the Mana (that's 12 for you uninitiated in the art of Hexening), you get to blast away any personal space invader with a pound on the ground as mighty as the throbbing heart of a dragon made of steel and fire or something.
+Secondary: For four times the Mana (that's 12 for you uninitiated in the art of Hexening), you get to blast away any personal space invader with a pound on the ground as mighty as the throbbing heart of a dragon made of steel and fire.
 You're also completely invulnerable while you're doing it.
-Don't hesitate to combine it with a jump should you get bored of the ground in favor of delicious Ettin skulls.
+Don't hesitate to combine it with a jump should you get bored of the ground in favor of somebody's skull.

-Primary: SMITE THINE ENEMIES WITH A MIGHTY SWING!
+Primary: Smite thine foes with a mighty swing.
 Splash-damage-powered, far-reaching melee attack for 8 of each Mana.

 Cleric Health: 100

 It's Doom!
 Except not quite.
-While backed up by decent brawling, accuracy is the name of the game with our jack-of-all-tits.
+While backed up by decent brawling, accuracy is the name of the game with our jack-of-all-trades.
 Close to medium range is the man's forte.

 —Foresight: What power he lacks over the Fighter, what knowledge he lacks over the Mage, the Cleric makes up for with wisdom and more importantly, resourcefulness.